-The test will be available several times a year during test windows.
+The two component tests are available four times per year during specified test windows.
 When registering for a test window, you can choose to go to a test centre in person or take the test online (via 'remote proctoring').

 For all test windows and to register, visit the ACER website.

-For information on how to prepare for the test, visit the the ACER website to access practice materials.
+For more information on how to prepare for the test, visit the ACER website to access practice materials.

-The ACER will provide you with your test results.
-A copy will also be provided to Swinburne.
+The ACER will make your test results available to you.
+Your results will also be sent to Swinburne.

 Re-sitting the test